-The ROCCAT Elo 7.1 Air are a good option for wireless gaming.
+The ROCCAT Elo 7.1 Air are a decent option for wireless gaming.
 They're equipped with a detachable boom mic that should ensure that your teammates hear you clearly, even in noisy environments.
 Their companion software is feature-packed and should allow you to customize most essential aspects of your gaming experience.
 However, they have high latency via their USB dongle, which can cause syncing issues between your audio and visuals.

 The ROCCAT Elo 7.1 Air are wireless-only headphones and can't be used on a wired connection.